Chinese Cough Medicine and Natural Remedies for Cough Relief

-If your cough does not go away and is accompanied by symptoms like wheezing, fever, chills, or yellow, green, or bloody phlegm, contact your healthcare provider immediately.
+If your cough doesn’t go away and is accompanied by symptoms like wheezing, fever, chills, or yellow, green, or bloody phlegm, contact your healthcare provider immediately.

 TCM Cough Treatments

-Traditional Chinese Medicine (TCM) believes that lungs are susceptible to external pathogens like cold, fire, heat, wind, dampness, and dryness.
+Traditional Chinese Medicine (TCM) believes that the Lungs are susceptible to external pathogens like Cold, Fire, Heat, Wind, Dampness, and Dryness.
 The most significant cause of a cough is the wind pathogen.
 It can also act in concert with other pathogens and present as bouts of cough with unique characteristics.